thekunalsaini/Stellar_Project/README.md

-## stellfi.me: The All-in-One Social Payment Platform
+## Stellfi.me: The All-in-One Social Payment Platform
 # Developer: Kunal Saini

-# Imagine: Linking your social media profiles, crypto wallets, and payment methods in one place.
+Imagine: Linking your social media profiles, crypto wallets, and payment methods in one place.
 Sending payments to your favorite creators with a unique, secure link - that's the power of stellfi.me!

 # Introducing SocialFi: